MrMaverick79/good-point-vue-frontend/README.md

  - Send messages using websockets
  - Responds to light/dark mode preferences from the browser

+ ## How to use Socket.io- a basic introduction

+ This was the first time that I had used Socket.io in one of my projects, so I'm including a really simple tutorial here to get started.
+It's not meant to be a thorough how to, but if you follow these steps, you should be able to get your front end and back ends speaking to each other via sockets.

 ## Future Fixes

 - Remove all axios requests